-A provision in the Federal Regulations [CWA §303(d)(4); CWA §402(o); 40 CFR Part 122.44(l)] that requires a reissued permit to be as stringent as the previous permit with some exceptions.
+A provision in the Federal Regulations [CWA §303(d)(4); CWA §402(o); 40 CFR Part 122.44(1)] that requires a reissued permit to be as stringent as the previous permit with some exceptions.

-- ✓ Limitations in this operating permit for the reissuance of this permit conform to the anti-backsliding provisions of Section 402(o) of the Clean Water Act, and 40 CFR Part 122.44. - ✓ The Department determines that technical mistakes or mistaken interpretations of law were made in issuing the permit under section 402(a)(1)(b). - General Criteria.
+- ✓ Limitations in this operating permit for the reissuance of this permit conform to the anti-backsliding provisions of Section 402(o) of the Clean Water Act, and 40 CFR Part 122.44. - ✓ Information is available which was not available at the time of permit issuance (other than revised regulations, guidance, or test methods) and which would have justified the application of a less stringent effluent limitation at the time of permit issuance. - Ammonia as N. Effluent limitations were re-calculated for Ammonia based on new information derived from discharge monitoring reports and on the current Missouri Water Quality Standards for Ammonia.
+The newly established limitations are still protective of water quality. - Nitrates + Nitrite.
+The previous permit contained monitoring requirements to determine whether reasonable potential to cause an excursion of the water quality standard existed.
+During the drafting of this permit, the permit writer has made a Reasonable Potential Determination that the discharge is not reasonably expected to impact specific drinking water wells.
+Therefore, the monitoring requirements for Nitrate have been removed from this permit.
+The permit is still protective of water quality and this determination will be reassessed at the time of renewal. - Oil & Grease.
+The previous permit had monitoring for Oil & Grease.
+During the drafting of this permit, the permit writer reviewed DMR data submitted by the permittee.
+Additionally, no evidence of an excursion of the water quality standard has been observed by the department in the past and the facility has not disclosed any other information related to the characteristics of the discharge on their permit application which has the potential to cause or contribute to an excursion of the water quality standard.
+Therefore, the permit writer has made a determination that the discharge does not have the reasonable potential to cause or contribute to an excursion of the standard and has removed monitoring from this permit.
+The permit is still protective of water quality and this determination will be reassessed at the time of renewal. - The Department determines that technical mistakes or mistaken interpretations of law were made in issuing the permit under section 402(a)(1)(b). - General Criteria.
 The previous permit contained a special condition which described a specific set of prohibitions related to general criteria found in 10 CSR 20-7.031(4).
 In order to comply with 40 CFR 122.44(d)(1), the permit writer has conducted reasonable potential determinations for each general criterion and established numeric effluent limitations where reasonable potential exists.
 While the removal of the previous permit special condition creates the appearance of backsliding, since this permit establishes numeric limitations where reasonable potential to cause or contribute to an excursion of the general criteria exists the permit maintains sufficient effluent limitations and monitoring requirements in order to protect water quality, this permit is equally protective as compared to the previous permit.
 Therefore, given this new information, and the fact that the previous permit special condition was not consistent with 40 CFR 122.44(d)(1), an error occurred in the establishment of the general criteria as a special condition of the previous permit.
-Please see Part VI Effluent Limits Determination for more information regarding the reasonable potential determinations for each general criterion related to this facility. - Sampling and Reporting Frequency.
-The previous permit contained monthly sampling and reporting frequencies for flow.
-This permit reduces sampling and reporting frequency for flow from monthly to quarterly due to insufficient rationale for monthly sampling.
-Increased compliance may develop from increasing reporting frequencies to monthly for all parameters, but there is no evidence that monitoring flow more closely will increase compliance, and this determination is not supported by current regulations.
-In addition, swift measures from the new ownership to correct examples of noncompliance show a dedication to maintaining compliance, so there is no evidence that increasing all sampling and reporting frequencies to monthly is required to maintain effluent limits.
-Therefore, an error occurred in the establishment of sampling and reporting frequencies during previous permit cycles.
-This information will be reviewed during the next permit cycle to determine if increased sampling and reporting frequencies are required.
+Please see Part VI - Effluent Limits Determination for more information regarding the reasonable potential determinations for each general criterion related to this facility.